43 Different Types of Hot Peppers to Grow This Season

 Ralph Thompson’s Squash is a rare and unique variety of pepper with a mild heat and squash-like flavor.

 Despite its name, this is a pepper variety, not a squash!
-This variety was originally brought to the United States by Italian immigrants when they arrived in Boston as indentured servants.
+Italian immigrants originally brought this variety to the United States when they arrived in Boston as indentured servants.
 These red fruits are small, stout, and saucer-shaped with strong ribbing.

 25,000-50,000